Dynatrace/dynatrace-otel-collector/docs/dashboards/Host Dashboard.md

 Dynatrace accepts metrics data with delta temporality via OTLP/HTTP.
 Collector and Collector Contrib versions v0.107.0 and above as well as Dynatrace Collector versions v0.12.0 and above support exporting metrics data in that format.
-Earlier versions ignore the `temporality_preference` flag and would, therefore, require additional processing (cumulative to delta conversion) before ingestion.

 ## Collector Configuration